Phonics

 At Wyvern, we follow the ALS phonics validated scheme when teaching children to read and write.
 The systematic and synthetic scheme is based on the principles of Letters and Sounds developed by Ann Smalberger, Literacy consultant.
 ALS phonics ensures a consistent approach from EYFS to KS1.

-Children in the Foundation Stage and Key Stage 1 have daily whole class phonic sessions and also learn to read and spell ‘tricky’ words; words which do not always rely on phonics.
+Children in the Foundation Stage and Key Stage 1 have daily whole class phonic sessions and also learn to read and spell ‘tricky’ words: words which do not always rely on phonics.

 All children work through the following phases in phonics: